top of page

 Emergencies, like natural disasters, can happen any time.
 Knowing what to do in an emergency can help keep you and your baby healthy.
 A few key points:

 If you are breastfeeding, keep breastfeeding.
 Do not give formula even if it is offered for free.
+Formula feeding can reduce your milk supply and may become hard to get.
 Water to prepare formula and wash bottles may become contaminated, putting your baby at risk.

 If you have breastfed your baby earlier in his/her life, you can try to nurse and make milk again.